Skip to main content

 Configuration

-You can add a section to redirect requests /api/data-form to the docker container or server process in the NGINX configuration file.
+You can add a section to redirect requests /api/data-form to the Docker container or server process in the NGINX configuration file.
 The rest of the requests should be redirected to Grafana.

 The API server operates on the specific IP address and port accessible by NGINX, and end-users have no direct access to it.